Connecting to the Instrument

 The most recent versions of the most popular browsers are supported: Chrome, Firefox, Edge, Safari and Opera.

-LabOne API Layer
+LabOne API Layer¶

 The instrument can also be controlled via the application program interfaces (APIs) provided by Zurich Instruments.
 APIs are provided in the form of DLLs for the following programming environments:

-MATLAB
+- MATLAB

-Python
+- Python

-LabVIEW
+- LabVIEW

-.NET
+- .NET

-C
+- C

 The instrument can therefore be controlled by an external program, and the resulting data can be processed there.
 The device can be concurrently accessed via one or more of the APIs and via the user interface.
 This enables easy integration into larger laboratory setups.
 See the LabOne Programming Manual for further information.
 Using the APIs, the user has access to the same functionality that is available in the LabOne User Interface.

-LabOne Software Start-up
+LabOne Software Start-up¶

-).
-As shown in Figure 2, click on Start Menu → Zurich Instruments LabOne
+Start Menu → Zurich Instruments LabOne

-.
-This will open the User Interface in a new tab in your default web browser and start the LabOne Data Server and LabOne Web Server programs in the background.
+Interface in a new tab in your default web browser and start the LabOne

 The Device Connection dialog opens in the Basic view by default.
 In this view, all devices that are available for connection are represented by an icon with serial number and status information.
 If required, a button appears on the icon to perform a firmware upgrade.
 Otherwise, the device can be connected by a double click on the icon, or a click on the button at the bottom right of the dialog.